-To examine the robustness of measured fluxes and determine the dominant flux timescale, we compare the cospectra methanol, acetone, and acetaldehyde to the cospectrum of sensible heat.
-Each was normalized ny the respective flux and usually averaged over a few hours of steady winds to reduce noise.
-An example is shown in

-- Fig. 5.
-Measured coincidentally during and after trimming of garden bushes in the upwind region, the OVOC fluxes were exceptionally large and the cospectra well-defined.
+To examine the robustness of measured fluxes and determine the dominant flux timescale, we compare the cospectra of OVOCs to the cospectrum of sensible heat.
+Each was normalized by the respective flux and usually averaged over a few hours of steady winds to reduce noise.
+An example is shown in Fig. 5.
+Measured coincidentally during and after trimming of garden bushes in the upwind region, the OVOC fluxes were exceptionally large and the cospectra well defined.
 The four cospectra agreed with each other and demonstrated the expected shape from atmospheric turbulent transport (Kaimal et al., 1972).
-During our observational period, the methanol cospectrum was almost always well-defined and similar to that of sensible heat.
-Openative of eacted blocks and each other and each other and similar to that of sensible heat. - 10 ble heat.
-Cospectra of acetaldehyde and acetone were noisier though because of the lower magnitudes of the fluxes.
+During our observational period, the methanol cospectrum was almost always well defined and similar to that of sensible heat.
+Cospectra of acetaldehyde and acetone were noisier because of their lower flux magnitudes.